chloedkkwon/chloedkkwon/README.md

-## Hello, I'm Dokyung Kwon.
+## Hello, I'm Dokyung.
 You can call me Chloe.

 I started doing research in phonetics to help Korean L2 learners of English improve their pronunciation.
 Over time, my focus shifted toward a more cognitive perspective, specifically, how variability in speech maps onto sound categories and words in our minds.
 If you are curious about my linguistic research, please visit [my website](https://chloedkkwon.github.io/).